Breeding & Genetics

 The classic halfsider is a bird with "split down the middle" coloring, where the left side of the body has a different color scheme than the right side of the body.
 There are other variations on this theme, such as quartersiders or smaller patches of different color with a different distribution.
 In parrots this coloring usually (but not always) involves blue/white coloring in part of the body and green/yellow coloring in the rest, so the blue locus is obviously involved in these cases.

-The two primary explanations for this coloring are chimerism (where fraternal twins with different coloring have merged into a single individual), and genetic mosaicism, where a DNA difference has arisen in some of the body cells of a single individual.
-Mosaicism is probably the best explanation for most of these cases; it's much more common than chimerism, and is more likely to manifest in this way than chimerism.
+The two primary explanations for this coloring are chimerism (where fraternal twins with different coloring have merged into a single individual), and genetic mosaicism, where a DNA difference has occurred in some of the body cells of a single individual.
+Mosaicism is probably the best explanation for most of these cases; it's much more common than chimerism, and is more likely than chimerism to manifest with this type of pattern.
 I have a separate article on tricolor and halfsiders that goes into much more detail on the subject, including the possible involvement of gynandromorphy in some cases.

 (Back to Top)